Extending the Core

 To create a new language doc, copy site.translate to site.language.some_name, add a translation for each term, and save.
 Move the file to your boltwire/shared/pages folder to make it available across your sites.
 Put it in your field pages directory to only make it available to one site.
 Upload it to the BoltWire extensions area to make it available to other users.

-Last but not least, BoltWire also offers a series of premium modules you can use to extend BoltWire.
+Last but not least, BoltWire also offers an Unleashed web service that comes complete with a series of expansion modules you can use to get a jump start on many kinds of common websites.
 Some of the modules include:

 Chat & Instant Messaging